IVSoftware/IVSoftware.Portable.Threading/README.md

-This NuGet package provides a minimalist solution Design for Testability (DFT).
-It provides the lightweight `OnAwaited(...)`extension for `object`.
-The core concept is that calls to `OnAwaited(..)` only occur when there is a listener for the `AwaitedEvent`.
-In the absence of any listener (e.g. in a production Release version) this hook does nothing.
-As such benign entities, these conditional calls are intended to be sprinkled throughout the application under test.
+This NuGet package offers a minimalist Design for Testability (DFT) solution.
+It features the lightweight `OnAwaited(...)` extension for `object`.
+A key feature of this design is that calls to `OnAwaited(..)` only activate when there are active subscribers to the static `AwaitedEvent`.
+These subscribers are typically ephemeral, existing ad hoc only for the duration of a single test.
+In environments like production releases where no subscribers are present, these hooks effectively do nothing, ensuring they remain benign.
+This allows for these conditional calls to be sprinkled throughout the application under test without impacting performance or behavior in production.

 ```csharp
 using IVSoftware.Portable.Threading;